nephh/company-management-tool/README.md

 ## Installation

-1. Clone the repository containing the SVG generator app to your local machine.
+1. Clone the repository to your local machine.

    ```bash
    git clone <repository_url>